DeWayne Wise: Chicago White Sox (2008–2009)

 The White Sox made the postseason where they lost to the Tampa Bay Rays in four games.
 Wise batted .286 with a homer and 5 RBI during the 2008 ALDS.

 On December 12, 2008, Wise agreed to a one-year deal worth $550,000 with the White Sox after he had batted .248 with six homers and 18 runs batted in 57 games in 2008.
 Wise was named by manager Ozzie Guillén as the White Sox opening day center fielder and leadoff hitter for the 2009 season after impressing during spring training.
 However, just seven games into the season, he separated his shoulder while making a diving, bases-loaded catch, saving at least two runs.
 The catch helped preserve a 10–6 Chicago win, but the resulting injury kept Wise on the disabled list until May 29.

 On July 23, 2009, at U. S. Cellular Field, Wise was put in by Guillén as a ninth-inning defensive substitute, and promptly robbed the Rays' Gabe Kapler of a home run with a spectacular, juggling catch, preserving Mark Buehrle's perfect game.
-To thank Wise for his play Mark Buehrle gave him a bottle of Crown Royal XR in a cloth bag embroidered with his name and the date of the perfect game.
+To thank Wise for his play, Mark Buehrle gave him a bottle of Crown Royal XR in a cloth bag embroidered with his name and the date of the perfect game.

-On July 30, 2009, the team's first home game after the perfect game, the White Sox unveiled a sign reading "The Catch" at the top of the left field wall, at the location where Wise had made his catch.
-Wise came into that game as a defensive replacement in the ninth.
+On July 30, 2009, at the team's first home game after the perfect game, the White Sox unveiled a sign reading "The Catch" at the top of the left field wall, at the location where Wise had made his catch.